No matter how it's called, this is what we do better

 Fiberglass Reglazing

-Common applications: bathtubs and walls, sinks
+Common applications: bathtubs, tiles, sinks

 Fiberglass feels and sounds like hollow “plastic” when you knock on it.
 It is a composite of several different materials cast in a single piece.
-It is versatile and can be used for many different shapes and sizes.
+It is versatile and can be used for different shapes and sizes.

 Porcelain Refinishing